How to Reveal Engine Type with Engine VIN Number Lookup

 - On the internal wheel arch on the driver's section

-- When you locate the VIN you will be able to find engine number from VIN by using a vehicle history report and VIN decoding service like VINCHECKUP.COM Simply enter the VIN number into the VIN search fields and follow the simple steps to view results.
+- When you locate the VIN, you will be able to find the engine number from VIN by using a vehicle history report and VIN decoding service like VINCheckUp.com Simply enter the VIN number into the VIN search fields and follow the simple steps to view results.

-- Another way of finding the engine code from VIN is by identifying the 4th to 8th character of the VIN number.
+- Another way of finding the engine code from the VIN is by identifying the 4th to 8th characters of the VIN number.
 These characters are reserved for the engine code.
-Since each manufacturer assigns different representations to those 2 characters you may need to contact the manufacturer or do some independent research to determine what the 4th and 8th character represents.
-To confirm the major features of the vehicle, namely the year (it is normally decoded in the 10th character), the auto manufacturer (the 2nd character of the VIN) and model (the 3rd character).
+Since each manufacturer assigns different representations to those 2 characters, you may need to contact the manufacturer or do some independent research to determine what the 4th and 8th characters represent.
+To confirm the major features of the vehicle, namely the year (it is normally decoded in the 10th character), the auto manufacturer (the 2nd character of the VIN) and the model (the 3rd character).
 Determine the character, which corresponds to the engine of your vehicle.
 It is normally within the 4th to 9th positions, which formulate a description sector having information relating to the engine type, braking system and body type.
-However, if you are searching for engine code of selected vehicles such as Toyota, Audi, Volkswagen, BMW, Lexus, Mercedes Benz, Honda, and several others, their engine codes are located directly on the engine.
+However, if you are searching for the engine code of selected vehicles such as Toyota, Audi, Volkswagen, BMW, Lexus, Mercedes Benz, Honda, and several others, their engine codes are located directly on the engine.

 Be sure that these attributes correspond with the information as displayed on the vehicle title.